 And unexploded ordnance is a real danger.
 It can be anything from missiles to bombs to grenades and more.
 But these are basically dud missiles and bombs and whatnot.
 And, military explosives are actually pretty stable, so it takes a lot to set one off accidentally.
 So just, you know, don't go kicking anything you don't recognize.

-What civilians see: “If you try to change a tire here, you will die.”
+How civilians see this sign: "If you try to change a tire here, you will die."

 What service members see: "If you're going to dig a latrine hole, do it carefully or somewhere else."